chernolabs/forensIT/README.md

 A simulated profile is generated using the profileSim() function, with the fam pedigree, generating 1 sample (N = 1), selecting individual ID 6, using 1 core for computation, and using the previously set seed.

-The variable QP is assigned the value 5, representing the Query person.
+The variable QP is assigned the value 5, representing the Query Person.

 Finally, a plot of the pedigree is generated using the plot() function, displaying markers 1 and 2, with hatching indicating typed members in the pedigree.

 ``` r
 seed <- 123457